KBR-DREAMM-Team/frontend-tool/README.md

   - All HTML tags are supported, including iFrames, scripts, and styling.
 - Inserting images, videos, etc is done by placing the desired content in the content file, and `![](file_name.png)`
 - For a more in-depth description of what is and isn't allowed, reference [['https://quartz.jzhao.xyz/']]

+## Comment Configuration
+- Comments can be added to a created site by configuring the comments script in the scripts folder
+- `https://giscus-seven.vercel.app/` for more information about configuring the comments.
+- If creating new site, `kbr-giscus` GitHub app must be installed to the repo.
 -
-## Comments
-- Giscus used for comments.
-- These comments are stored in the GitHub Discussions tab, and uses GitHub Discussions API
-- To configure on a locally hosted site, check `giscus.app`
-> Note: When changing Giscus config settings, change in both Comments Component and comments script